victor-gil-sepulveda/PhD-HIVProteaseMutation/README.md

 Were the arguments are usually one: a json configuration.
 Modify the example files that can be found here in order to fit your system's setup (give special attention to the 'exec' entries).

-## Main scripts
+## Project Goals
-This package includes 5 main scripts.
-Only 3 of them are a direct part of the protocol.
 Roughly, this project had two different goals:

 1. To automate the populate and maintenance a database of HIV-1 Protease-like protein structures, filter and modify them following certain rules.

 2. To query this database in order to find a structure template candidate, modify it to have the query sequence (mutate) and perform a PELE simulation.

+This package includes 5 main scripts.
+Only 3 of them are a direct part of the protocol.
 ### Database Generation (populateDB, curateDB, blastDBIds)

 #### populateDB